Madeley, Shropshire: History

+The name Madeley is derived from the Old English madalēah meaning 'Mada's wood or clearing'.

 The settlement of Madeley is recorded as far back as the Domesday Book.
 The town was founded prior to the 8th century, and subsequently became a market town in the 13th century.

 Sigward, a local ruler in the time of King Æthelbald of Mercia, is said to have held 3 hides of land at Madeley.
 Between 727 and 736 he sold his holdings to Mildburh, daughter of Merewalh, sub-king of the Magonsæte.
 She was the founder and first head of Wenlock Abbey.
-The monastery was refounded as a Cluniac priory after the Norman conquest but the manor of Madeley belonged to the church of Wenlock, throughout the Middle Ages, until the Dissolution of the monasteries.
+The monastery was refounded as a Cluniac priory after the Norman Conquest but the manor of Madeley belonged to the church of Wenlock, throughout the Middle Ages, until the dissolution of the monasteries.
 It passed to the Crown in 1540 and in 1544 was sold to Robert Broke, a prominent lawyer and politician from Claverley.

 Mining of coal began before 1322, and the extraction of ironstone had begun by 1540.

-The town played a role in the English Civil War, as it was home to a garrison of Royalist soldiers in 1645, although this post was abandoned after the fall of Shrewsbury.
-Two months later, Parliamentary forces occupied the parish church.
-Madeley is also home to a barn in which King Charles II hid after the Battle of Worcester in 1651.
+In 1645, during the English Civil War, the town was home to a garrison of Royalist soldiers.
+The post was abandoned after the fall of Shrewsbury, and two months later Parliamentary forces occupied the parish church.
+After the Battle of Worcester in 1651, King Charles II hid in a barn adjoining Upper House in Church Street.

 In the 17th century, Madeley was a small market town, but local tradesmen began to specialise, working in the river trade and in mining.
-In the 18th century, the north end of The Iron Bridge was built between Madeley Wood and Coalbrookdale and the settlement of Ironbridge grew by it, which took some of the commercial trade away from the old town of Madeley, including its market.
+In the 18th century, the north end of The Iron Bridge was built between Madeley Wood and Broseley and the settlement of Ironbridge grew by it, which took some of the commercial trade away from the old town of Madeley, including its market.

 Nevertheless, as an important part of the Coalbrookdale Coalfield, Madeley was home to nearly 100 known and named pits in the old Madeley parish with coal mining continuing until the early 1900s.
-In 1864, the Brick Kiln Leasow mine, mined for ironstone that was used to feed the furnaces at Blists Hill, witnessed a tragic accident that claimed the lives of nine miners with the victims remembered today as the Nine Men of Madeley.
+In 1864, the Brick Kiln Leasow mine, mined for ironstone that was used to feed the furnaces at Blists Hill, witnessed a tragic accident that claimed the lives of nine miners.
+The victims are remembered today as the Nine Men of Madeley.

 In the 1970s, significant construction of new housing and recreation areas was undertaken by the Dawley Development Corporation, later known as the Telford Development Corporation, as part of the development of Telford New Town.

 Several of Madeley's historical sites of interest are waypoints on the South Telford Heritage Trail including: Madeley Court, Madeley High Street, Jubilee House, St Michael's Church, Madeley Windmill and the Madeley Salop Railway Station.
-The gatehouse to Madeley Court is a grade I listed building.
+The gatehouse to Madeley Court is a Grade I listed building.